Yasmin-FY/llm-safety-silencing/mitigations/README.md

 **2. Stricter Safety Defaults in High-Risk Contexts**

-Safety thresholds should be increased for emotionally charged conversations and detected distress markers.
+Safety thresholds should be stricter for emotionally charged conversations and detected distress markers.
 This should most likely be made configurable so that it can be adjusted if too restrictive.

 **3. Crisis Intervention Integration**